QuentinRa/blog.quentinra.dev/maths/statistics/si/likelihood-log.md

 </tr>
 </table>

-We are looking for the maximum likehood estimation.
-We are calculating the likehood function (product of the densities).
+We are looking for the maximum likelihood estimation.
+We are calculating the likelihood function (product of the densities).

 <div>
 \[